How to terminate a Linux screen session

 Summary

 Linux Screen is a valuable tool for managing and maintaining persistent terminal sessions.
-By understanding how to create, detach, and reattach to Screen sessions, you can run long-running processes, collaborate with team members, and ensure that your critical tasks continue running even when you're not directly connected to the terminal.
+By understanding how to create, detach, list, reattach, and terminate Screen sessions, you can run long-running processes, collaborate with team members, and ensure that your critical tasks continue running even when you're not directly connected to the terminal.
 This tutorial has covered the essential concepts and practical examples of using Linux Screen, equipping you with the knowledge to enhance your productivity and streamline your terminal-based workflows.